manuel-crispino/iot-sensors-app/README.md

 ## Quick start

-open your machine terminal and run the following script
+copy and paste this script on your terminal machine.

 ```bash
 git clone git@github.com:manuel-crispino/iot-sensors-app.git